nowzoo/ngx-strap/README.md

 # ngx-strap

-Angular directives for Bootstrap.
-Unlike other Angular/Bootstrap libraries, `ngx-strap` leverages native Bootstrap javascript and css rather than recreating Bootstrap from scratch "the Angular way."
+Minimal Angular directives for Bootstrap.
+Unlike other Angular/Bootstrap libraries, `ngx-strap` leverages native Bootstrap javascript and css rather than recreating them from scratch.

 This means the library depends on `bootstrap.js` and its dependencies.
 If the statement `declare const jQuery: any` gives you agita, you should probably look elsewhere.